DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 The `"main"` property of `package.json` points to the file that is the entry point to the Node.js application (or package).
-Unless you are publishing your package to NPM or another package registry the "main" property is just informative but not functinally useful.
+Unless you are publishing your package to NPM or another package registry the "main" property is just informative but not functionally useful.

 ### Useful links:
 * [https://docs.npmjs.com/files/package.json#main](https://docs.npmjs.com/files/package.json#main)